ODLS1/Mlaem_Pre-Release/README.md

 #### ------------------------------- Release Notes -------------------------------

+##### Version 6.A6 (Alpha 6, TBD)
+* Ability to select grid type from console.
+* Added capability to automatically log error messages and event files.
+* Fixed SAVE, READ, SSAVE, and SREAD commands in TRACE.
+* Enabled traces to persist after leaving Results Mode and then returning.
+* Fixed crash when using the RF move tool when no RF point had been enetered.
+* Created tool to optimize tests.

 ##### Version 6.A5 (Alpha 5, November 7, 2024)
 * Fixed issue in "Flow Net" option after adding or changing an element.